Image

 Liver Transplantation in Patients With CirrHosis and Severe Acute-on-Chronic Liver Failure: iNdications and outComEs

-Exploring liver transplants for severe liver failure and cirrhosis outcomes.
+Exploring liver transplant options for severe liver failure patients.

 Recruiting